Twins vs. Cubs Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Joe Ryan (5-1) to the mound for his eighth start this season.
+- The Twins will send Louie Varland (0-0) to the mound for his fourth start this season.

 |Opponent